"Big words and false promises don't fatten the cabbage."

 In the light of the findings of ancient scrolls and contemporary Jesus research you may find many Yogananda comments on the teachings of Jesus unbecoming.
 One reason: Jesus taught only for Jews.
 Is it all right to disrespect it?
 If you respect the gospel's sayings put in the mouth of Jesus, you stay away from the gospel sayings attributed to Jesus.
 It's quite simple - or what?

 Yogananda advances Jesuanism in the ◦Aims and Ideals, No. 3 he set up for his Calfornia-registered church, Self-Realization Fellowship, SRF.
 But SRF is led by Hindu swamis, monks and nuns, although there was no monasticism of Jesus.
-Monasticism in Christianity arose in Egypt over 200 years later.
-Monasticism that is without a foundation, is built on sand.
-Today it is possible to build on sand, but the firm ground that is wanted, is of another kind.
+Monasticism in Christianity arose in Egypt well over 200 years later.
+Today it is possible to build on sand, but is it called for?

 As for "Original Christianity as taught by Jesus Christ", that is a point that was later revised away in the SRF Amendment of 5 December 1954.
 To teach and preach it is preserved in the SRF Aims and Ideals.
-However, there was no such thing as Christianity of Jesus, only followers, and they were Jewish.
-He addressed only Jews, and did not want his teachings spread to non-Jewis.
+However, there was no such thing as Christianity of Jesus, only Jewish followers.
+He addressed only Jews, and did not want his teachings spread to non-Jews.
 It is the the gospel of Matthew (14:25; 10:5-10).

 Edmund Hoyle, aiming at bridge players: "When in doubt, win the trick."
 How?
 Two French proverbs suggest a lot: